Edge Semantic Cognitive Intelligence for 6G Networks: Novel Theoretical Models, Enabling Framework, and Typical

-Fig.~\ref{DL_SCom} illustrates a generic SCom system empowered by DL.
+Fig.~\ref{DL_SemCom} illustrates a generic SemCom system empowered by DL.
 In more detail, the source signal, e.g., text, image, speech, video, or wireless signal collected from environments, is first processed by the semantic DNN encoder guided by the specific communication or cognition task and the common knowledge shared with the semantic decoder at the receiver.
 The semantic encoder can include multiple functions, such as feature extraction, meaning dissection, semantic compression and mapping, and outputs a semantic embedding, which is further processed by the DNN-based channel coding and is then conveyed via the wireless channel.
 At the receiver, the DNN-based channel decoder removes the impact of channel fading and physical noise on the signal.
 After that, the decoded semantic embedding is digested by the semantic DNN decoder to recover the desired signal, also based on the communication task and the shared knowledge with the semantic encoder.
-From Fig.~\ref{DL_SCom}, the following aspects should be noted: \begin{itemize}[\IEEEsetlabelwidth{Z}] \item[1)] SCom can be regarded as the cognition of environments collaborated by the transmitter and the receiver via the wireless channel, indicating that the communication task is actually the cognition task.

-\item[2)] The recovered signal, also called the cognition result, is not necessarily same as the source signal according to the specific cognition goal.

-\item[3)] The channel encoder and decoder can be merged into the semantic encoder and decoder to form a highly integrated system by using the more powerful DNNs.

-\item[4)] The processing procedures in the SCom system, especially in the semantic encoder and decoder, contain the highly nonlinear mapping operations and the fusion of heterogenous data, which are quite difficult to fulfill by conventional methods.
-So DL is anticipated to act a dominated role in designing the future SCom systems. \end{itemize}
+From Fig.~\ref{DL_SemCom}, the following aspects should be noted: 1) SemCom can be regarded as the cognition of environments collaborated by the transmitter and the receiver via the wireless channel, indicating that the communication task is actually the cognition task.
+2) The recovered signal, also called the cognition result, is not necessarily same as the source signal according to the specific cognition goal.
+3) The channel encoder and decoder can be merged into the semantic encoder and decoder to form a highly integrated system by using the more powerful DNNs.
+4) The processing procedures in the SemCom system, especially in the semantic encoder and decoder, contain the highly nonlinear mapping operations and the fusion of heterogenous data, which are quite difficult to fulfill by conventional methods.
+So DL is anticipated to act a dominated role in designing the future SemCom systems.